Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating a user account with device code flow

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `DeviceCodeCredential`.
-The `DeviceCodeCredential` offers a credential that can be used with little to no setup - the user is free to use whatever browser they choose to complete the authentication process.
+The `DeviceCodeCredential` offers a credential that can be used with little to no setup.
+The user can use the browser of their choice to complete the authentication process.

-To authenticate a user through device code flow, use the following steps:
+To authenticate a user through device code flow, complete the following steps:

 1. Go to Azure Active Directory in Azure portal and find your app registration.
 2. Navigate to the **Authentication** section.
 3. Under **Advanced settings**, select `yes` on the option `Allow public client flows`.

-You also need to be the admin of your tenant to grant consent to your application when you log in for the first time.
+You also need to be the administrator of your tenant to grant consent to your application when you log in for the first time.

-If you can't configure the device code flow option on your Active Directory, then it may require your app to be multi-tenant.
-To make your app multi-tenant, navigate to the **Authentication** panel, then select **Accounts in any organizational directory**.
-Then, select _yes_ for Treat application as Public Client.
+If you can't configure the device code flow option on your Active Directory, it may require your app to be multi-tenant.
+To make your app multi-tenant:

+1. Navigate to the **Authentication** panel.
+2. Select **Accounts in any organizational directory**.
+3. Then, select _yes_ for Treat application as Public Client.

 ```ts
 /**